MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

    For example: A segment is based on an entity that contains purchase data, which is related to the *Customer* entity.
 The segment looks for all customers from Spain that purchased goods in the current year.
 You can choose to append attributes like the price of goods, or the purchase date to all matching customer records in the output entity.
 This information might be useful to analyze seasonal correlations to the total spending.

    > [!NOTE]
-   > - **Project attributes** only works for entities that have a one-to-many relationship with the customer entity.
+   > - **Project attributes** only works for entities that have a one-to-many relationship with the *Customer* or *ContactProfile* entity.
 For example, one customer can have multiple subscriptions.
-   > - If the attribute you want to project is more than one hop away from the *Customer* entity, as defined by the relationship, that attribute should be used in every rule of the segment query you are building.
+   > - If the attribute you want to project is more than one hop away from the *Customer* or *ContactProfile* entity, as defined by the relationship, that attribute should be used in every rule of the segment query you are building.
-   > - If the attribute you want to project is just one hop away from the *Customer* entity, that attribute doesn't need to be present in every rule of the segment query you are building.
+   > - If the attribute you want to project is just one hop away from the *Customer* or *ContactProfile* entity, that attribute doesn't need to be present in every rule of the segment query you are building.
    > - **Projected attributes** are factored in when using set operators.

 1. Select **Run** to create the segment.
 Select **Save** if you want to keep the current configuration and run the segment later.
 The **Segments** page displays.